AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

     end Show_Implicitly_Limited;

 Here, the compiler indicates that the assignment is forbidden because the :ada:`Rec` type has a component of limited type.
+The rationale for this rule is that an object of a limited type doesn't allow assignment or equality, including the case in which that object is a component of some enclosing composite object.
+If we allowed the enclosing object to be copied or tested for equality, we'd be doing it for all the components, too.

 .. admonition:: In the Ada Reference Manual